tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/Activities/03_Building_CryptoFax_Car_Token/README.md

       }
   ```

-* On the next line inside of the `registerVehicle` function call the internal `_setTokenURI` method from `ERC721Full`and pass it the gnereated `token_id`,and the `token_uri` passed to the registerVehicle function.
+* On the next line inside of the `registerVehicle` function call the internal `_setTokenURI` method from `ERC721Full`and pass it the generated `token_id` aas well as the `token_uri` passed to the registerVehicle function.

   ```solidity
   _setTokenURI(token_id, token_uri);
   ```

 * In order to register a new vehicle it's `token_id` must be stored in the defined mapping of car_tokens.
-On the next line of the `registerVehicle` function add the generated `token_id` and map it to a new car instace with the passed vin and `0` for the default number of accidents.
-Then have the `registerVehicle` function return the generted `token_id`.
+On the next line of the `registerVehicle` function add the generated `token_id` and map it to a new car instance with the passed vin and `0` for the default number of accidents.
+Then have the `registerVehicle` function return the generated `token_id`.

   ```solidity
           cars[token_id] = Car(vin, 0);